 - You felt pressurised into a new pension without being able to look for a better option.

 How do I find the right help with a mis-sold pension compensation claim?

 Here at Pension Justice, it is our sole focus and specialisation to help our clients gain mis-sold pension compensation, which means that you are guaranteed a specialist legal and financial service, including how to claim for a mis-sold pension.

 Any of the Pension Justice team you speak to will understand your issues and be able to provide specialist pension compensation advice and assistance.
 All of our mis-sold pension claims processes are straightforward and hassle-free.
-We avoid giving our clients lengthy and complex forms to fill in; instead we handle these on your behalf.
+We avoid giving our clients lengthy and complex forms to fill in; instead, we handle these on your behalf.

 You should also know that even in cases where the Financial Advisor who sold you your pension is no longer trading, it may still be possible to make a mis-sold pension compensation claim.
 We can advise you on this in more detail today.

 For more information on whether you have a legitimate claim, and how to claim for a mis-sold pension, you can call us free on 0800 014 8275 to speak to an advisor, or use our site to request a callback.
 If you prefer, email us and we will reply within one hour (during working hours).